Ginseng has been used in Asia and North America for centuries. Many use it to improve thinking, concentration, memory and physical endurance.

 - Antipsychotic medications

-To avoid side effects from ginseng, some experts suggest not taking ginseng for more than three to six months at a time.
-If need be, your doctor may recommend that you take a break and then begin to take ginseng again for a few weeks or months.
+To avoid side effects from this herb, some experts suggest not taking it for more than three to six months at a time.
+If need be, your doctor may recommend that you take a break and then begin to take it again for a few weeks or months.

 Get FREE Access!